 I’m Matt Drankowski, AI-SDLC Architect and engineering performance consultant based in Kraków, Poland.
 I help engineering leaders in organisations where AI coding assistants and agents are already deployed, but delivery metrics haven’t moved in the way expected, and the ROI case is unclear.

 The hard part isn’t the tooling.
-My most significant enterprise engagement was architecting the GitHub Copilot rollout across a Fortune 100 organisation at 7,000-engineer scale.
+My most significant enterprise engagement was architecting the GitHub Copilot AI adoption across a Fortune 100 organisation at 7,000-engineer scale.
 That work proved technical implementation is the straightforward part.
-The real challenge is resolving pipeline bottlenecks, establishing governance, and proving delivery impact, all while navigating security, compliance, and organisational complexity.
+The real challenge is resolving AI workflow constraints, establishing governance, and proving delivery impact, all while navigating security, compliance, and organisational complexity.

 Enterprise platform pedigree.
-I bring together enterprise DevOps transformation, GitHub and Copilot enablement, cloud architecture, FinOps and cost optimisation, DevSecOps and governance, and AI-assisted engineering strategy.
+I bring together enterprise AI platform engineering transformation, GitHub and Copilot enablement, cloud architecture, FinOps and cost optimisation, DevSecOps and governance, and AI-assisted engineering strategy.
 13+ years of AWS and platform engineering experience, applied to the problems that sit at the intersection of AI adoption and engineering delivery performance.

-An analytical model to isolate your actual engineering delivery velocity from raw local typing acceleration.
-Input your team size, DORA baselines, AI tool spend, and PR volume to surface your Review Economics exposure and Code Volume Inflation coefficient.
+A browser-based model to isolate retained engineering delivery value from raw local typing acceleration.
+Input your team size, AI delivery metrics, AI tool spend, and AI code review load to surface review drag, cost waste, and retained ROI.

-Access the Institutional ModelA 40-point diagnostic covering NIST AI RMF alignment, OWASP LLM Top 10 security controls, IP and copyright exposure, AI Literacy posture, vendor risk, human oversight, and incident response readiness.
+Run the ROI calculatorA 40-point diagnostic covering NIST AI RMF alignment, OWASP LLM Top 10 security controls, IP and copyright exposure, AI Literacy posture, vendor risk, human oversight, and incident response readiness.
 Calibrated for UK and US enterprise buyers and auditors.
 Identify your gaps before they identify you.

 I operate on fixed-scope, fixed-price engagements.
-Most transformations begin with a 4-week diagnostic to establish your DORA baseline and measure the hidden bottlenecks.
+Most transformations begin with a 4-week diagnostic to establish your AI performance baseline and measure the hidden bottlenecks.
 Follow-on implementation phases, ranging from toolchain automation to governance frameworks, are scoped separately based on diagnostic findings.
 I do not do body-shopping or open-ended retainers.

 Yes.
 I build AI governance frameworks calibrated to UK and US enterprise requirements, covering NIST AI RMF alignment, UK DSIT and ICO guidance, OWASP LLM Top 10 security controls, IP and copyright exposure from AI-generated code, and audit-ready documentation.
 The output is a defensible posture your legal, infosec, and board teams can sign off on before enterprise buyers or auditors ask.

-“Matt didn’t just roll out GitHub Copilot, he redesigned how our engineering organisation reviews and ships AI-generated code.
-Adoption went up, but so did our DORA scores.
+Request the 2-page audit outline“Matt didn’t just deploy GitHub Copilot, he redesigned how our engineering organisation reviews and ships AI-generated code.
+Adoption went up, but so did our AI delivery performance indicators.
 That combination is genuinely rare.” - VP of Software Delivery, Fortune 100 Industrial Systems Group